Building a data-driven gaming dashboard to support autistic children

-Autsera helps children with autism spectrum disorder (ASD) to communicate and interact socially by creating educational gaming apps that are centred on fun, engaging science-based gameplay.
+Autsera helps autistic children communicate and interact socially by creating educational gaming apps that are centred on fun, engaging science-based gameplay.
 EmoGami is an app that asks children to match emotions with facial expressions through a series of over 800 puzzles, each spread across 10 levels of increasing difficulty.
 To help understand a child’s performance as they progress through the app, Autsera were looking for a way to quantify and track a child’s journey and present this information to parents, carers and teachers in an accessible, digestible format.

 The Hartree Centre’s data science team carried out a statistical analysis of anonymised data from players of EmoGami.
 They used this to create a revised scoring matrix that captured variations in game performance over time, allowing results from different puzzles within the app to be compared.
 The team produced a dashboard to illustrate the new scoring metrics, using simple charts to show a child’s progress overtime and highlight emotions they were able to successfully match to facial expressions.
 The dashboard also indicates areas that require improvement, and was made available online for Autsera to integrate into the EmoGami app.